A common abstraction: Effect

 To generalize, triggering Side Effects from inside a Saga is always done by yielding some declarative Effect.
 (You can also yield Promise directly, but this will make testing difficult as we saw in the first section.)

 What a Saga does is actually compose all those Effects together to implement the desired control flow.
-The simplest example is to sequence yielded Effects by just putting the yields one after another.
+The most basic example is to sequence yielded Effects by putting the yields one after another.
 You can also use the familiar control flow operators (

 for) to implement more sophisticated control flows.